 |

-Nails discolored white, yellow, or brown, thickening, brittleness, deformity |
+Nails turn white, yellow, or brown, thicken, become brittle, deform |

 Oral antifungal medication required.
-Topical agents alone are difficult to cure |
+Difficult to cure with topical medication alone |

 6-12 months or more |